 Fish Tacos are an easy and healthy alternative for taco night.
-Fish cooks quickly and the toppings and chipotle sauce can be prepped ahead of time to make this dinner come together in less than 20 minutes.
+Fish cooks quickly and the toppings and chipotle sauce can be prepped ahead of time to make this dinner come together in 20 minutes.

 How’s that for a fast and healthy weeknight meal!

 In the YouTube video, I show how to make these salmon tacos with corn tortillas or a low carb version using jicama wraps.
 Jicama is a crunchy and refreshing low carb alternative to traditional tortillas and pairs really well with fish.

 These tacos are made with seasoned salmon, shredded cabbage or lettuce, and an easy spicy chipotle cream sauce.